Tony Fabrizio

-Anthony Fabrizio (born 1960) is an American Republican pollster and strategist.
-The principal in Fabrizio, Lee & Associates, Fabrizio was the pollster for Donald Trump's fall 2016 presidential campaign, former Senator Bob Dole's 1996 presidential campaign, U.S. Senator Rand Paul's U.S. Senate and 2016 presidential campaign, and former Governor Rick Perry's 2012 presidential campaign, among others.
+Anthony Fabrizio (born 1960) is an American pollster and strategist for the Republican Party.
+The principal in Fabrizio, Lee & Associates, Fabrizio was the pollster for Donald Trump's 2016 presidential campaign and 2024 presidential campaign, former Senator Bob Dole's 1996 presidential campaign, U.S. Senator Rand Paul's U.S. Senate and 2016 presidential campaign, and former Governor Rick Perry's 2012 presidential campaign, among others.
 He also served as a pollster for the U.S. Chamber of Commerce in the 2014 midterm elections.

 Fabrizio is a silent owner of Multi Media Services Corporation (MMSC).
 MMSC was the biggest vendor to the top pro-Trump Rebuilding America Now super PAC.

 In February 2018, he was questioned by Robert Mueller's Special Counsel team about polling data shared with pro-Kremlin pro-Putin individuals.

 Career

 In 1996, Fabrizio served as chief pollster and strategist to Bob Dole's Presidential campaign, which was unsuccessful.
 He has also worked for several dozen U.S. Senators and Governors, including Tim Pawlenty, Rand Paul, Bill Cassidy, David Perdue, among others.
 During 2012 and 2013, he received $250,000 for his efforts to assist Paul Manafort's pro-Russia, pro-Kremlin, pro-Putin efforts in Ukraine.
 He was also pollster for the Republican Governor Association's campaign to reelect Governor Scott Walker in 2014.
 He also served as the pollster for the U.S. Chamber of Commerce's independent campaign effort that helped elect six new Republican Senators and re-elect three Republican incumbents in 2014.

 In 2015, he served as pollster for successful gubernatorial candidate Matt Bevin in Kentucky, and that year also aided Rand Paul's Presidential campaign.
 Following Paul's exit from the race, Fabrizio was hired by the campaign of Donald Trump as Chief Pollster, joining fellow pollsters Kellyanne Conway and John McLaughlin (Fabrizio's former business partner).
 Fabrizio's hiring as Trump's pollster came as a surprise to political analysts, pointing to Trump's past opposition to pollsters, with Trump stating in an interview with Chuck Todd on Meet the Press, "I don't have pollsters.
 I don't want to waste money on pollsters.
 I don't want to be unreal.
 I want to be me.
 I have to be me."
 He and Conway were among those representing the Trump campaign at Harvard University's post-election roundtable.
 Fabrizio is also longtime friends with former Trump advisers Paul Manafort and Roger Stone.